 Watch: NBIC and India Biofilms Society Symposiums

-We’re pleased to report that our symposiums were a complete success.
-We saw an amazing diversity of work and many opportunities for collaborations.
-Watch the full meetings here.
+We’re pleased to report that our symposiums have been a complete success.
+We have seen an amazing diversity of work and many opportunities for collaborations.

 Meeting One – Saturday 5 September 2020